 Many historians consider Abraham Lincoln America’s greatest president because his administration kept the union together, while abolishing slavery.
 The Lincoln Memorial, impressive in itself, also offers a dramatic view of the Washington Monument across the National Mall.
 “In this temple, as in the hearts of the people for whom he saved the Union, the memory of Abraham Lincoln is enshrined forever” are the words inscribed above the famous statue of Lincoln.

 Go to the top of the Washington Monument for an amazing view of the city.
 Visitors can pre-book tickets for just $1.50 or take a chance by just showing up (not advised during peak tourism season).
-If you don’t climb it, you get wonderful views of the landmark from the US Capitol Building on one side of the National Mall and the Lincoln Memorial on the other side.
+If you don’t climb it, you get wonderful views of the landmark from the US Capitol Building on one side of the National Mall and the Lincoln Memorial on the other side. *note the Washington Monument is temporarily closed to visitors.

 National Zoological Park